kensanata/phoebe/README.md

     perl phoebe

 This starts the server in the foreground.
-Open a second terminal and test it:
+If it aborts, see the ["Troubleshooting"](#troubleshooting) section below.
+If it runs, open a second terminal and test
+it:

     echo gemini://localhost \
       | openssl s_client --quiet --connect localhost:1965 2>/dev/null